 - Paying medical expenses tax free–You can use your HSA funds to pay for medical and some over-the-counter expenses tax-free.

-- Building the account for future growth—You DON’T HAVE to use the funds for medical expenses.
-Position the account for long-term growth by contributing annually, not withdrawing funds, and investing it for long-term, tax-free growth.
+- Building for future growth—You DON’T have to use your HSA for medical expenses.
+You can use your regular cash flow or other savings for your medical expenses instead.
+Position your HSA for long-term growth by contributing annually, not withdrawing funds, and investing it for long-term, tax-free growth.
 Over time, you’ll build a source to cover large, unexpected future medical expenses.

 Many employers match your HSA contributions.
-If your employer does, you should absolutely take advantage of this benefit.
+If your employer does, and if you’re enrolled in a high-deductible health care plan (see below), you should absolutely take advantage of this benefit.
 Never leave free money on the table!

-If you choose to allow your account for the long-term, know that you never have to access the account if you don’t want to.
+If you choose to invest your account for the long-term, know that you never have to access the account if you don’t want to.
 You can leave it to beneficiaries as part of your estate plan.
 If you leave it to a spouse, it becomes their health savings account tax-free.
-However, if you leave it to any other heir, it is converted to a taxable account and the assets will be taxed.
-Keep this in mind when determining the role of this asset in your overall financial strategy.
+However, if you leave it to any other heir, it is converted to a taxable investment account.
+Keep this in mind when determining the role of the HSA in your estate plan.

 Contributing to your Health Savings Account